pswaldia/Visitor-Entry-Management/README.md

 *NOTE*
-Nexmo api's use is very restricted for Indian demographics (for ex: ) and also free tier do not allow sending of more than 8-10 sms and that too is restrcited to some numbers.
+Nexmo api's use is very restricted for Indian demographics (for ex: ) and also free tier do not allow sending of more than 8-10 sms and that too is restricted to some numbers.
 So this facility might not work .
 On the other hand email utility works smooth.

 ### Screenshots of email recieved by both visitor and the host